Gift of Education

-Michael A. Baston is the Vice President for Student Affairs at LaGuardia Community College where 18,000 credit and 32,000 non-credit students -hailing from over 160 different countries and speaking 127 different languages- come to receive an education that enables them to write their own futures.
-Michael is responsible for managing a student services portfolio that includes Admissions, International Student Services, Educational Planning and Testing, the Early Childhood Learning Center, Recreation and Intramural Programming, Student Life, Advocacy and Adjudication, the Registrar’s Office, the Mental Health Initiative, the Black Male Empowerment Initiative, the Enrollment Services Center, Student Financial Services (Financial Aid), Office of Students with Disabilities, Health Services, the Women’s Center and the Student Information Center.
+Michael A. Baston is the Vice President for Student Affairs at LaGuardia Community College and is responsible for managing a student services portfolio that includes Admissions, International Student Services, Educational Planning and Testing, the Early Childhood Learning Center, Recreation and Intramural Programming, Student Life, Advocacy and Adjudication, the Registrar’s Office, the Mental Health Initiative, the Black Male Empowerment Initiative, the Enrollment Services Center, Student Financial Services (Financial Aid), Office of Students with Disabilities, Health Services, the Women’s Center and the Student Information Center.
 For the past 15 years Michael has served in various capacities in higher education including college legal counsel, adjunct faculty member and dean of students.
-A graduate of Brooklyn Law School where he earned his Juris Doctor degree and Iona College where he earned a Bachelor of Arts in Political Science, Michael currently is a doctoral student in executive leadership at St. John Fisher College.
-Michael is married to Tasha Sharron Baston and is pastor of the St. Luke Cathedral in Laurelton, NY.
+A graduate of Brooklyn Law School where he earned his JD degree and Iona College where he earned a BA in Political Science, Michael currently is a doctoral student in executive leadership at St. John Fisher College.

 A LaGuardia Community College alumna, Ms. Borrero is the Global Inclusion & Diversity Director for Accenture.
 In that capacity she leads an international team which is responsible for career development programs and opportunities for women and minorities in Europe, Latin America, South Africa and Asia.
 Ms. Borrero leads Accenture’s involvement in the United Nations-sponsored International Women's Day in all 49 countries in which Accenture does business.
 She has received numerous awards including: 2000 National Society of Hispanic MBA's Individual Corporate Executive Award; 1999 National Management Consulting Diversity Achievement Award; 1999 ASPIRA Circle of Achievers Award.